Judaism and Mormonism: Conversion and proselytization

 As a general rule, Jews refrain from active proselytizing, and some Jewish denominations discourage conversion.
 In Judaism, conversion is not a requirement nor is it a prerequisite for goodness or salvation, and if persons truly wish to convert to Judaism, they will seek out communities and rabbis which they feel comfortable with and begin the process there.
 Conversion to Judaism involves extensive instruction in Jewish law, the renunciation of other religious affiliations, immersion in a mikveh, and, for males, circumcision.
 If the potential male convert is already circumcised, a procedure which is known as hatafat dam brit is performed, in which blood is drawn from his penis.
 Orthodox Judaism also requires acceptance of the entire code of Jewish Law.

 The LDS Church operates a widespread proselytizing program, and its missionaries are encouraged to invite others to repent and be baptized.
 Baptism not only carries membership in the church, it also, according to Latter-Day Saint beliefs, carries the blessings of the covenants which were given to the House of Israel.
 In order to be baptized, individuals must agree to abide by the Word of Wisdom and the law of chastity, agree to pay tithes, attend church meetings, and declare that they have repented of their sins.
 Like most Christian churches, the Latter Day Saint movement does not require circumcision because circumcision was done away with when Jesus Christ fulfilled the Law of Moses.
 By being baptized, members are covenanting with God in order to be "circumcised of heart", which means that they are covenanting to have a broken heart and a contrite spirit in order to live in accordance with the gospel.

 Doctrine and Covenants instructs the elders to teach the gospel to all nations, but it instructs them to go to the Gentiles first, and then, it instructs them to go to the Jews.

+Two Jewish families had been converted to Mormonism during Joseph Smith's lifetime.
+Frederick Levi and his family were baptized in 1837 in Canada, Alexander Neibaur and his family were baptized in 1838.

 There has not been much proselytizing among the Jews, partially because of the teachings about the destiny of the Jews.
-Early LDS prophets, such as Brigham Young and Wildord Woodruff, taught the belief that Jewish people could not be truly converted because of the curse which resulted from Jewish deicide.
+Early LDS prophets, such as Brigham Young and Wilford Woodruff, taught the belief that Jewish people could not be truly converted because of the curse which resulted from Jewish deicide.
 However, after the establishment of the state of Israel, many LDS members felt that the Jewish people should join the LDS Church.
 During the 1950s, the LDS Church established several missions which specifically targeted Jewish people in several cities in the United States.